Sitemap • Advanced Search

 • Civil defence planning and emergency preparedness.

-Together our local authorities (both the regional councils and the territorial authorities) make a significant contribution to New Zealand’s economy.
-Altogether, councils accounted for the following:
+Together our local authorities (both the regional councils and the territorial authorities) make up 3.4% ($9.7 billion) of the total expenditure on the economy (GDP year ending March 2018).
+In addition, councils accounted for the following as at 30 June 2018: